 ISO 17025 accredited | DEA registered | PJLA certified | CLIA accredited

-ACS Laboratory is compliant with the Florida Department of Health’s medical marijuana legislation.
+ACS Laboratory is compliant with legislation from the Florida Department of Health’s Office of Medical Marijuana Use.

-We offer a wide range of tests from potency to safety and contaminants to ensure your product is ready for patient use
+We offer a wide range of tests from potency to pesticides to ensure your product is ready for patient use.

 Along with comprehensive and compliant test panels, ACS also offers a la cart R&D testing services.